Aliases for CRIM1 Gene

 GeneCards Summary for CRIM1 Gene

-CRIM1 (Cysteine Rich Transmembrane BMP Regulator 1 (Chordin-Like)) is a Protein Coding gene.
-GO annotations related to this gene include serine-type endopeptidase inhibitor activity and insulin-like growth factor-activated receptor activity.
+CRIM1 (Cysteine Rich Transmembrane BMP Regulator 1) is a Protein Coding gene.
+Diseases associated with CRIM1 include Macrophthalmia, Colobomatous, With Microcornea and Tarsal-Carpal Coalition Syndrome.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase inhibitor activity and enzyme inhibitor activity.
+An important paralog of this gene is FCGBP.

 May play a role in CNS development by interacting with growth factors implicated in motor neuron differentiation and survival.
 May play a role in capillary formation and maintenance during angiogenesis.
 Modulates BMP activity by affecting its processing and delivery to the cell surface.